 Let’s me break it down one more time.

 If, I was building a eCommerce website that I intended to keep small I would test Shopify and Wix.

-I planned on building a eCommerce website to grow large I would hands down go with Shopify because of all the powerful features it has for a business at any level.
+I planned on building a eCommerce website to grow overtime I would hands down go with Shopify because of all the powerful features it has for a business at any level.